-I put off flying with Emma for as long as possible.
+I put off flying with my children for as long as possible.
 Flying by yourself is hard.
 Flying with a baby?
 Now that’s just crazy, right?!

 Road trips were our go to method of transportation until a family wedding forced us up in the air.
 But, despite all my fears, with a little planning and some thought flying with a baby isn’t that bad.